PostHog/sidecar/README.md

 - Join the PostHog Slack group [to download the zip](https://posthogusers.slack.com/archives/C049QQ1BN04/p1667674709511729) and unzip it
 - Open [the Extensions menu in Chrome](chrome://extensions/), enable Developer Mode
 - Choose 'Load unpacked extension' and point to the unzipped files
-- Close Chrome and restart your machine
+- Configure the extension and you're ready to ride!

 ## Feedback?
 Yes, please.
 Sidecar is a PostHog hackathon project under active, rapid development.
 Expect rough edges and please share feedback generously via [the PostHog Slack group](posthog.com/slack).